Tinnitus doesn't need to spoil your life.

 That’s exactly what happened with my tinnitus.

-For a long time, I believed that to stop suffering from tinnitus, I needed to actively do something—distract myself, practice mindfulness, or engage in exercises to “tune it out.”
-But the real answer wasn’t about doing something; it was about forgetting that there was anything to fix in the first place.
+For a long time, I believed that to stop suffering from tinnitus, I needed to actively do something—distract myself, practice mindfulness*, or engage in exercises to “tune it out.”
+But then I found out real answer wasn’t about doing something; it was about forgetting that there was anything to fix in the first place.

 The Role of Brain Plasticity

 Scientific research has recently shown that the brain is highly adaptable, a concept known as neuroplasticity.
 This means that our brains are constantly rewiring themselves based on our habits, thoughts, and focus.
 If we repeatedly pay attention to tinnitus, our brain strengthens the neural pathways that amplify its perception.
-However, if we shift our focus and allow tinnitus to become irrelevant, those neural connections weaken, and the brain learns to filter it out, just as it does with countless other background noises.
+However, if we can shift our focus and allow tinnitus to become irrelevant, those neural connections weaken, and the brain learns to filter it out, just as it does with countless other background noises such as the ticking clock.

 When I used to constantly check, analyse, and wonder, “Is it louder today?”
 Or if I was getting angry and frustrated about it, I was reinforcing its presence.
-My brain, trying to be helpful, kept tinnitus in focus because I had inadvertently trained it to treat the sound as important.
+My brain, trying to be helpful, kept tinnitus in focus because I had trained it to treat the sound as important.
+There is an old but true saying, “where attention goes, energy flows”.
+So the more I was worrying about it and getting annoyed about it, and the more I was trying to ignore it, the more it was bothering me.

 But here’s what I discovered: the people who are not bothered by tinnitus aren’t trying to ignore it.
 They’ve simply given up caring about it.
 It’s not something they resist, fight, or even manage.
 It’s just there—until it isn’t.